Presuming conflict to be a problem.

 The label “Problem-solving Style” is a bit of a misnomer, as the Holistic mind operates outside of problems and solution.
 The original terminology for this concept was Mental Sex: Male or Female.
 Far more accurate in its assignation of the central operating system of the mind, Mental Sex determines the order of concerns when we process conflict.

-A Linear, or Male, mind operates in steps.
+A Male, or Male, mind operates in steps.
 Thesis.
 Anti-thesis.
 Synthesis.
 One, Two, Three.
 Problem and Solution.

 A Holistic, or Female, mind seeks balance first.
 Inequities and Intentions.
 Numbers.
 Imbalance and Allowance.